 See the list of accommodations below that I personally recommend:

 Luxury: Canang Sari Villas

 I’ve stayed at Canang Sari Villas a few times and it’s one of the best 4-star accommodations in Uluwatu!
-Featuring 2-bedroom and 3-bedroom villas with private swimming pools, beautiful gardens, equipped kitchens, large living space, indoor and outdoor bathrooms, free wifi and ocean views.
-There is also a spa centre and squash court for guests to use.
-Close to beaches, cafes and shops.
-Perfect for families, friends and couples.
+Featuring 2-bedroom and 3-bedroom villas with private swimming pools, beautiful gardens, equipped kitchens, large living space, indoor and outdoor bathrooms, free wifi, and ocean views.
+There is also a spa center and squash court for guests to use.
+Close to beaches, cafes, and shops.
+Perfect for families, friends, and couples.